apache/pekko/docs/src/main/paradox/remoting-artery.md

 In cases, where Network Address Translation (NAT) is used or other network bridging is involved, it is important to configure the system so that it understands that there is a difference between his externally visible, canonical address and between the host-port pair that is used to listen for connections.
-See @ref:[Akka behind NAT or in a Docker container](#remote-configuration-nat-artery) for details.
+See @ref:[Pekko behind NAT or in a Docker container](#remote-configuration-nat-artery) for details.

 ## Acquiring references to remote actors